hamidhassan85/data_analyst/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

     - **SalesTerritoryCountry** to **Country**
     - **SalesTerritoryGroup** to **Group**

-1. In the status bar, verify that the query has four columns and 10 rows.
+**In the status bar, verify that the query has 4 columns and 10 rows.**

-## **Configure the Sales query**
+## Configure the Sales query

 In this task, you'll configure the **Sales** query.